Sotskin/rl_exercise/README.md

 Additionally, as the exercise here will deal deep learning, another resource that may be useful is the [Deep RL course](http://rll.berkeley.edu/deeprlcourse/) at Berkely.

+There may be a lot of new information for you here.
+Don't get discouraged, this is supposed to be a learning experience as well and it won't come instantly.

 # Description
 The problem you will be solving is to get a cart to balance a pole, without it tipping over.
 See [this link](https://gym.openai.com/envs/CartPole-v0/) for